 The maximum out-of-pocket costs

 What prescription drugs are covered and how much you will pay

 What is covered and how much you will pay if you see a doctor or go to the emergency room

-If you have a primary care doctor, check to see if she/he is in the plan's network
+If you have a primary care doctor, check to see if they are in the plan's network

-You can find this information in each plan's summary of benefits and coverage or SBC.
-SBCs are summaries provided by insurance companies explaining in plain language the benefits of the plans they offer and what these plans cover.
+You can find much of this information in each plan's summary of benefits and coverage or SBC in our plan comparison tool.
+SBCs are summaries provided by insurance companies to explain the benefits of the plans they offer and what the plan covers.
 All SBCs are formatted the same and cover the same information, which makes it easier to compare plans side by side.